Tag

 Image Creator from Microsoft Designer is powered by DALL-E 3, OpenAI’s most advanced image-generating model.
 As a result, it produces higher quality results than the free version of DALL-E while also remaining free to use.
 All you need to do to access the image generator is visit the Image Creator website and sign in with a Microsoft account.

-The biggest perk about this AI generator is that you can also access it in the same place where you can access Microsoft’s Copilot (formerly Bing Chat)
+The biggest perk about this AI generator is that you can also access it in the same place where you can access Microsoft’s AI chatbot, Copilot (formerly Bing Chat)

 In addition to visiting Image Creator on its standalone site, you can ask it to generate images for you in Copilot.
 To get your image, all you have to do is conversationally ask Copilot to draw you any image you’d like.